-On the Glendale Campus, Student Services includes the Office of the Dean, Student Activities, and Residence Life.
+On the Glendale Campus, Student Services includes the Office of the Dean, Student Activities, Residence Life, Student Counseling Services, Disability Services and Learning Strategies.
 We coordinate student support service functions within the University and support all Colleges.

 Student Services develops and supports programs and services to enrich your experiences on campus, such as Student Government, Student Organization support, Student Tutoring Program, social and recreational activities, orientation, stress and time management seminars, multicultural and diversity programming, crisis intervention and interpersonal counseling, MWU Student Recycling Program, disability services and support, community outreach, intramural sports, and other developmental activities.
 Our doors are always open, and our staff is continually available to offer the support, advice, and encouragement you need to handle your concerns and meet your challenges.

 Glendale, AZ 85308

 MWU provides licensed counselors on campus to help you successfully negotiate life's issues, both academic and personal.
 The counselors in Student Counseling Services help you to set goals to do your best to manage your emotions, to function more efficiently, and to be successful.
 We believe you have the ability to be resilient and can help you to develop that resiliency.
 While we may be able to accomodate walk-ins, it is recommended that you schedule an appointment.